 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This ensures that the work is done correctly using current installation best practices.
+It's imperative that your solar installer has the proper licensing.
+This helps ensure that the work is done correctly using current best installation practices.
 The installation team for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permits and connects the system to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

 Call three to five solar companies for free, itemized quotes.
-These quotes should describe all costs and specify the solar equipment included.
-Reviewing multiple quotes helps identify the best option that fits your budget.
+The quotes should describe all costs and specify the solar equipment included.
+Reviewing multiple quotes helps you find the best option that fits your budget.

 Incentive Type: Sales Tax Incentive